wellyshen/react-cool-dimensions/README.md

 };
 ```

-## Dynamic Component
+## Conditional Component

-There're two ways to use `react-cool-dimensions` with a dynamic show/hide component.
+There're two ways to use `react-cool-dimensions` with a conditional component.

 Option 1, we can lazily start observing via the `observe` method: